 How You Might Contribute – or Not Everyone wants a healthy dog – but how would you know?
 Is your dog happy?
 We have any number of tests and measures to help you determine the health of a dog; but – just like people – happiness also plays a key role...

-Facts on Twisted Stomach/GDV in Dogs Bloat can be a funny word sometimes – but there is nothing funny about bloat when it comes to dogs – this issue in dogs is downright scary and must be addressed immediately and properly.
-Dog bloat, twisted stomach and...
+Facts on Twisted Stomach / GDV in Dogs Bloat sounds funny, but there is nothing funny about bloat and torsion in dogs.
+The issue of dog bloat is downright scary and must be addressed immediately and adequately.
+If your dog is showing signs the following conditions,...

 Are Foods with Glucosamine Additives up to the Hype?
 We’ve all seen the commercials: Happy dogs, eating fancy foods with fancy labels that promote how this particular kibble dog food helps to maintain healthy joint function and/or alleviate joint pain....